big-data-lab-umbc/MODIS_Aggregation/README.md

 The code is tested with Python 3.7

+### Usage
+#### Examples
+Please check the examples folder to see sample codes to import the library and use its functions for specific aggregation requirements.

 # Team members
 - Faculty: [Dr. Jianwu Wang](https://userpages.umbc.edu/~jianwu/), Department of Information Systems, UMBC
 - Faculty: [Dr. Zhibo Zhang](https://physics.umbc.edu/people/faculty/zhang/), Department of Physics, UMBC